paulsonkoly/chess-2/README.md

      cutechess-cli -each tc=5+3 proto=uci -engine cmd=./chess2_new -engine cmd=./chess2_old -games 128 -concurrency 8 -openings file=../OpenBench/Books/Pohl.epd -sprt alpha=0.05 beta=0.05 elo0=100 elo1=200

 The branch should not be merged if there is a significant ELO drop.

+## Performance

+The `scripts/bench.sh` can be run against a feature branch which runs the engine with the `bench` argument.
+The script provides statistical analysis of of performance improvements.